Did you know?

 Appearance

-With an average size of up to 5 feet while weighing about 130-150 lbs, Ringed Seals are the smallest and most prevalent species of seal.
-The snout of a ringed seal is short, resembling a cat, and its body is chubby.
+With an average size of up to 5 feet, while weighing about 130-150 lbs.
+Males and females are similar in size.
+They are the smallest and most prevalent species of seal.
+The snout is short, resembling a cat, and its body is chubby.
 They have a black coat with pale rings on the back, flanks, and abdomen.
-Ringed Seals have large, powerful claws on their little front flippers that they employ to keep breathing holes open.

-Close up of a Ringed Seal on top of icy shores
+Close up of a ringed seal on top of icy shores

 Diet